Featured Alumni - Mary J. Goodwin, Esq. ‘06

 "I've been told that I am a great home-cook, so I enjoy hosting dinner parties.
 I also enjoy painting and choir singing in my spare time."

-Have you been a part of any service activities through the College that were meaningful to you?
+Have you been a part of any service activities through the University that were meaningful to you?

 "September 2015 I participated in the TEAL Walk.
 This was a fundraiser walk to raise awareness and money for ovarian cancer.
 Throughout the fall semester I helped sell merchandise on campus to donate to research.
 I also attended the TEAL Talk on campus, which had the founder of the company educate us on the warning signs of ovarian cancer.
 These events were meaningful to me because it highlights a disease that can affect many women."